 6.3 The President shall seek the consent of individuals to be nominated for the role of Advisor(s).

-6.4 The role of the Advisor(s) shall be as envisaged in the requirements of the university.
+6.4 The role of the Advisor(s) shall be to provide continuity within IGSO and be familiar with the IGSO constitution, offer guidance (as needed) to Executive Board members on organizing events, financial management and institutional polices, be present at elections of Executive Board members.

 6.5 The Advisor(s) and the President shall jointly see to the details of the functions of the Advisor(s) and to establish a working understanding between the Advisor(s) and IGSO.

+6.6 The Advisor(s) shall serve for the period of one academic year and may be re-elected or re-appointed for following years.

+6.7 An advisor is replaced according to article 6.0.

 ARTICLE 7.
 ELECTIONS